On the Impossible Safety of Large AI Models: Dangerous scenarios

-Arguably, in the case of COVID-19, as in the case of previous major global events~\cite{letterFacebook}, the lever to favor quality content over misinformation has not been pulled sufficiently~\cite{cnn, letterYoutube}, which led to a global \emph{information chaos}, and fueled by a lack of foresight and science distrust.
-Unfortunately, as \emph{foundation models} trained on unsafe data are given a more and more central role to make such trolley problem decisions, there is a serious risk that disinformation campaigns may become increasingly empowered.
+Arguably, in the case of COVID-19, as in the case of previous major global events~\cite{letterFacebook}, the lever to favor quality content over misinformation has not been pulled sufficiently~\cite{cnn, letterYoutube}, which led to a global \emph{information chaos}, and fueled science distrust.
+Unfortunately, as LAIMs trained on unsafe data are given a more and more central role to make such trolley problem decisions, there is a serious risk that disinformation campaigns may become increasingly empowered.